WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-hdi.md

 * Using a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and [OAuth 2](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols) credentials: [`filesystem add adls2 oauth`](./command-reference.md#filesystem-add-adls2-oauth)
 * Using [access key](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys) credentials: [`filesystem add adls2 sharedKey`](./command-reference.md#filesystem-add-adls2-sharedkey)

+## Create path mapping for default Hive warehouse directory

+[Create a path mapping](./create-path-mappings.md) to ensure that data for managed Hive databases and tables are migrated to the [default Hive warehouse directory](https://cwiki.apache.org/confluence/display/Hive/Configuration+Properties#ConfigurationProperties-hive.metastore.warehouse.dir) for HDInsight clusters.

+This lets you start using your source data and metadata on your HDInsights cluster immediately after migration, as it will be referenced correctly by your target metastore.

 ## Configure for metadata migrations